 The highway in Belgium is entirely lit at night and you can even see it from the space.

 The weather is sadly the weak point of this beautiful city.
 It is known to be very bad even compared to other cities in Belgium (which are not really known for their nice weather).
 It’s rainier and colder than in Paris and even in summer, it can rain at any time.

 The months with statistically the less amount of rain are April and May, while the hottest month is August.
 In any case, the weather is very unpredictable.

 One day is enough to visit Bruges, but spending one night there is a better idea.
 You’ll have the chance to experience the city a little more and enjoy it without too many tourists.

 Bruges is not a very big city, and this means that no matter in which hotel you stay, you’ll never be too far from the main attractions.
-However, it’s a good idea to spend some extra money and staying in the city center without having to walk too much.
+However, it’s a good idea to spend some extra money and stay in the city center without having to walk too much.
 There are several options on Booking.com but if you want to do something special you should spend a night in this amazing hotel right in the city center.
-Another option is to look for a nice apartment on Agoda.
+Another option is to look for a nice apartment on Trip.com.